Lionel-McCree/TsingNet/README.md

 # TsingNet
-It is the paper of my senior fellow apprentice.
+The paper is not mine, its author is my senior fellow apprentice(Peng Jiyao).
 You can see it at https://cvlab-liuyuanyuan.github.io/
 TSingNet: Scale-aware and Context-rich Feature Learning for Traffic Sign Detection and Recognition in the Wild
 There is a volumetric limit in github, you can download materials using the below link.